michaelrussell4/runic-reflections/content/poetry/An Exegesis of Eve.md

 ### My response

 The fact that the modern English definition for “beguile” can mean “to charm or enchant” is irrelevant.
 In Hebrew, the word is [nâshâʼ](https://www.blueletterbible.org/lexicon/h5377/kjv/wlc/0-1/), meaning “to beguile, deceive”.
 It consistently conveys “deception” throughout the Old Testament.
 Never does it suggest something less.
-Modern bible translations render nāšā' as “deceived” (see NIV and ESV).
+Modern bible translations render nâshâʼ as “deceived” (see NIV and ESV).
 The English alternative interpretation is simply not available in the Hebrew.

 When referred to by Paul in 1 Timothy 2:14, he says “Adam was not deceived, but the woman being deceived was in transgression.”